janaagaard75/desert-walk-solitaire/README.md

 ## TODO

-- Disable undo and redo button while showing the replay animation.
 - Switch to easy-mode, for testing purpose.
 - Include number of card values in send JSON.
 - Game lost screen.